PanDAWMS/panda-client/README.txt

 ** Release Note

+0.3.35 (4/1/2011)
+  * added protection not to produce jumbo shadow datasets

 0.3.34 (3/29/2011)
   * removing whiles paces from --outputs and --extOutFile
   * added automatic splitting to pathena/prun to avoid producing jumbo datasets